alina0311/3DMP/Watch Escapement Mechanism - Final Project/README.md

 >An escapement is a mechanical linkage in mechanical watches and clocks 🕒 that gives impulses to the timekeeping element and *periodically*  releases the **gear train** ⚙️ to move forward, advancing the clock's hands.
 The impulse action transfers energy to the clock's timekeeping element (usually a pendulum or **balance wheel**) to replace the energy lost to friction during its cycle 🔄 and keep the timekeeper oscillating.

 ![](Canvases/watch%20mechanism%20front%20view%201.jpg)
+# Why designing this mechanism?
+It's quite amazing to understand how a watch works.
+What's even better?
 ## Components
 I divided the project into 3 main components, each of them having their own subcomponents:
 1. **Main Spring**